-Under the right conditions, any individual may be susceptible to developing an SUD.
-In fact, recent research has highlighted one specific factor that may increase risk of drug addiction among teenagers, specifically in teens growing up in more affluent communities.
+Under the right conditions, any individual may be susceptible to developing a SUD.
+In fact, recent research has highlighted one specific factor that may increase the risk of drug addiction among teenagers, specifically in teens growing up in more affluent communities.

 Increased Risk of Substance Use Disorders

 New research recently published in the Journal of Development and Psychopathology analyzed the frequency of alcohol and drug use, as well as diagnoses of abuse and dependence, among upper-middle-class youth .

 Researchers studied more than 500 students from affluent communities in the Northeast, completing the initial assessment when students were high school seniors and for each year through the age of 27.